April 16, 2026

 • Falsifying information

-• Blockbusting – persuading sales or rentals by representing that members of a protected class are moving into a neighborhood
+• Blockbusting – persuading owners to sell or rent their properties, often at below market value, by suggesting that members of a protected class are moving into a neighborhood

-• Steering – discouraging a location based on a protected class
+• Steering – influencing where someone should buy or rent a home based on a protected class

 Fair Housing Exemptions